 Annual Art History Student Symposium

 The Student Art History Symposium takes place every spring.
 Eight to ten students are selected to present their research papers to an audience of peers and faculty.
-Past research has been on topics such as abstract expressionism, Southeast Alaskan art collecting and Mayan ceramics.
+Past research has been on topics such as Eastern European public sculpture and Banksy's street art.

 This event serves as an opportunity to have your work recognized and critiqued by a wider audience.
-Each year, two students are chosen to represent the department at the annual regional symposium at the Denver Art Museum.
+Each year one undergraduate student is chosen to represent the department at the annual regional symposium to renowned art historians from the Front Range.

 Why Study Art History at DU?